open-education-api/specification/docs/community/README.md

 * How to terminate membership of the working group.
 * Rights and obligations of a working group member.

-For more information on the Governance model, please access the **Governance** link at the left side of this page.
+For more information on the Governance model, please access the **Governance** link.

 To register for the working group and become an active part of the Community, please click **here**.

 ## Decisions within GitHub

+TBD: The following text is based on source text from: [https://openonderwijsapi.nl/community/](https://openonderwijsapi.nl/community/ "https://openonderwijsapi.nl/community/")
+Please check if the assumptions below are correct.
+I think, by the way, that this information belongs under the heading Governance.
+JH

-For issues that affects the GitHub environment ([https://github.com/open-education-api](https://github.com/open-education-api "https://github.com/open-education-api")), the following applies:
+For issues that affect the GitHub environment ([https://github.com/open-education-api](https://github.com/open-education-api "https://github.com/open-education-api")), the following applies:

 * The issue should be submitted to the master committer.
 * The master committer then has 5 days to reach a decision.
 * The decision is recorded within the GitHub environment.
 * The voting procedure is started within these 5 days so that the decision can be voted on.
-* The outcome of the vote determines any action required.
+* The outcome of the vote determines the action required.